OasisLMF/ODS_OpenExposureData/OpenExposureData/Docs/src/2_OED_Overview.rst

 An **account group** can also be specified (using the AccGroup field) which provides a means of grouping accounts together for reporting purposes.
 Financial structures cannot apply at account group level.

-|

 Portfolio
-########
+##########

 A **portfolio** comprises a number of accounts.
 Primary financial structures cannot apply at portfolio level, however reinsurance structures can.

-The table below shows the different hierarchical levels in OED and what financail terms are applicable:
+The table below shows the different hierarchical levels in OED and what financial terms are applicable:

 .. csv-table::
+    :widths: 25,50,20,20
-    :header: "Heirarchy", "Description", "Primary Financial Terms?", "Reinsurance Financial Terms?"
+    :header: "Hierarchy", "Description", "Primary Financial Terms?", "Reinsurance Financial Terms?"

     "Location coverage", "Building, contents, business interruption (BI), other", "Yes", "No" "Location",	"Defined through the **LocNumber** field; location level financial field names start with ‘Loc’", "Yes", "Yes"